Georgegriff/griffadev/src/posts/building-a-blog-experimenting-with-color/experimenting-with-color.md

 <div>
 ```

- Now i've explored how I chose colors for my personal blog, I will next take a look at how I introduced illustrations, to make the design pop!
+ Now i'd explored how I chose colors for my personal blog, my next steps involved investigating illustrations, to make my design pop!
+[Undraw](https://undraw.co/) is an awesome tool for this, however, I strongly recommend making your own illustrations, or heavily customizing illustrations that you find, them make them your own.